-The Canon EF 24-70mm f/2.8L II USM sits at a jaw-dropping $1899 USD, making the Fujifilm version seem cheap in comparison.
+The Canon EF 24-70mm f/2.8L II USM sits at a jaw-dropping $1899 USD (at the time of publishing), making the Fujifilm version seem cheap in comparison.

 Of course, the Sigma, Canon, and Nikon lenses listed above are designed for full-frame cameras, but they should help to put 24-70mm prices in perspective; for a lens as good as the Fujifilm 16-55mm f/2.8, spending $1200 USD may be worth it, especially if you’re looking for that long-range landscape or architectural lens offering heaps of detail.

 Verdict: While pricey, the Fujifilm 16-55mm f/2.8 is reasonable compared to the competition – and, for serious photographers, worth every penny.

 Who Should Buy the Fujifilm XF 16-55mm f/2.8?

 The Fujifilm XF 16-55mm f/2.8 R LM WR is well-built, handles well, focuses quickly, and is unbelievably sharp, though it’s heavy, large, and costs over $1000 USD.

 So who should think about purchasing this lens?